South African National Lottery: History

 In December 2020 the lottery drew the unusual final number sequence "5", "6", "7", "8" and "9" with a powerball number of "10".
 This caused controversy with members of the public accusing the lottery of corruption or collusion with the 20 winners.

+In June 2026, Sizekhaya took the licence of the National Lottery, and made significant changes too.

 Games

 Nine games operate under the South African National Lottery brand: